List of Doom ports: Sega 32X

-The 32X version of Doom was developed and published by Sega and was released on November 21, 1994.
+The 32X version of Doom was developed by Sega of America and published by Sega and was released on November 21, 1994.
 It features 17 of the 18 levels from the first two episodes, but none from episode three.
 This version lacks multiplayer support, does not play in a full screen, and only has the front sprites for the monsters.
 10 levels are missing from the original version (twice as many missing levels as any other version of the game).
 A DOS prompt shows up after the credits roll if the player finishes the game either using cheats or starting from any level other than the first level, locking up the game.
 Similarly, the secret level cannot be accessed in these scenarios.
 Due to the lack of the third episode, the BFG 9000 can only be obtained through the use of cheats.
 Due to poor use of the YM2612 sound chip, this version's soundtrack is considered inferior to that of other versions, and many of the sound effects are missing.
 As with most mid-90s console ports, the levels come from the Atari Jaguar version.
 This version does not feature the Cyberdemon, the Spider Mastermind, or the Spectre.
 There is a level select option that allows the player to start on any of the first fifteen levels, although there is no way to save the game or settings.

 In 1995, the 32X version of the game was given a score of 30 out of 40 by Famicom Tsūshin.